 We attended the Christmas showcase for our homeschool co-op.
 For a number of reasons, this is the first time we’ve attended even though we’ve been members for five years.
 We’re blessed with a quality Christian co-op and the evening was very nice.
 We were happy to be there.
 We had positive interactions with numerous people.
 There was not one negative thing about the evening.

 But it was loud.
 And busy.
-And of the 600-700 people who were there, probably two-thirds of them were children.
+Of the 600-700 people who were there, probably two-thirds of them were children.
 It was sensory overload both in the sanctuary and the narthex.

 We left at the intermission because all three of us were pretty maxed out by that point.